 Electron-induced vibrational excitation and dissociative electron attachment in methyl formate

-We probe the low-energy electron collisions with methyl formate HCOOCH$_3$, focusing on its resonant states.
-Experimentally, we (i) use the two-dimensional electron energy loss spectroscopy to gain the information about the vibrational excitation and (ii) report the absolute dissociative electron attachment cross sections.
-The electron scattering spectra reveal both the threshold effects due to the long-range electron-molecule interaction and a pronounced $\pi^*$ resonance centered around 2.1 eV.
+We probe the low-energy electron collisions with methyl formate HCOOCH3, focusing on its resonant states.
+Experimentally, we (i) use two-dimensional electron energy loss spectroscopy to gain information about the vibrational excitation and (ii) report the absolute dissociative electron attachment cross sections.
+The electron scattering spectra reveal both the threshold effects due to the long-range electron–molecule interaction and a pronounced π* resonance centered around 2.1 eV.
 This resonance gives rise to dissociative electron attachment into three different anionic channels, the strongest one being the production of the formate anion.
-Theoretically, we characterize this resonant state using the complex adsorbing potential approach combined with multistate multireference perturbation theory, which predicts its position and width in an excellent agreement with the experiment.
+Theoretically, we characterize this resonant state using the complex absorbing potential approach combined with multistate multireference perturbation theory, which predicts its position and width in excellent agreement with the experiment.